MLH/GitHub-Education-Hackathon-Grant-Fund-2023/README.md

 # {Your Hackathon Name}
 > Provide a description of your event, including but _not_ limited to: <br>
+> - Start and end dates of your event.
 > - Your mission statement.
 > - How long this event has been running.
 > - The groups of people you service.